Pitcher Plant Care Guide: Water, Soil & Feeding Tips

 Guide

-Tap Water for Houseplants: Which Plants Are Sensitive and What to Use Instead
+Tap Water for Houseplants: What You Need to Know

 Most houseplants tolerate tap water without issue — but a specific group of fluoride-sensitive and mineral-sensitive plants develop brown leaf tips, bleached patches, and stunted growth from ordinary municipal water.
 This guide explains the chemistry, identifies which plants are actually at risk, and gives you the cheapest effective fix for each scenario.